tarunbatra/tarunbatra.github.io/source/_posts/why-should-you-use-named-functions-in-javascript.md

 ## Conclusion

-In my opinion there's no reason why one should not use named functions whenever possible.
+In my opinion, there's no reason one should not use named functions when possible.
 Most of the JavaScript style guides out there don't give due importance to them.
-[ESLint](http://eslint.org/) users can use [func-name](http://eslint.org/docs/rules/func-names) rule in their projects to require the use of named functions.
+[ESLint](http://eslint.org/) users can use [func-names](http://eslint.org/docs/rules/func-names) rule in their projects to require the use of named functions, and enjoy the benefits.

 <br>